Data Protection

 DO I NEED A PRIVACY POLICY ON MY CORPORATE WEBSITE?

-If your website collects personal data, you need a privacy policy.
+According to data protection laws, if your website collects personal data, you need a privacy policy.
 If you collect/process personal data through your product or service, you need a privacy policy.

-Even if your product or service does not include any kind of personal data processing, but your business has a website, it is highly likely that you still need a policy.
+Even if your product or service does not include any kind of personal data processing, but your business has a website, it is highly likely that you still need a data privacy policy.
 Most websites collect user data.
 Often, it happens without the website owner even being aware of it, by means of cookies.

 If your website is hosted, or if you use plugins, social media-buttons, analytics tools, and the like on your website, then it does set cookies and collect user data.